JDilling3r/GeneticAlgorithmRouteDelivery/README.md

 # GeneticAlgorithmRouteDelivery
-Data Structures and Algorithms II - C950
+Data Structures and Algorithms II - C950 - PRFA — NHP2

 # Scenario
 * The WGUPS needs to determine an efficient route and delivery distribution solution for their daily local deliveries.